-Across most of the U.S. right now, temperatures are a far cry from frigid.
-But enjoy it while you can, sipping margaritas on the back porch of your barndo, watching fireflies light up the evening pasture to the west.
+Fall is settling in across most of the U.S..
+But enjoy it while you can, sipping margaritas on the back porch of your barndo, watching a glorious sunset to the west.

 What Are the Best Wood Stoves for Barndominiums?
 Actual barndominium owners polled recently are split evenly between time-honored buck stoves, which feature a panoramic view of your roaring blaze and the newer wood stoves powered by wood pellets.
 Owners say the pellet stoves provide more heat than ambiance.
 They’re about equal in price, ranging from $1,500 to a little shy of $2,200.